 Welcome to our in-depth guide on online MBA programs in Maine!
 Maine is home to a few excellent business schools with respected faculty and rigorous curriculum.
-From the University of Maine to St. Joseph’s College, there are a handful of online MBA programs offered in state, and all are somewhat unique.
+From the University of Maine to St. Joseph’s College, there are a handful of online MBA programs offered in the state, and all are somewhat unique.
 We have put this guide together to help you analyze each one.
 All the information in this guide is specific to Maine – and we hope it helps you find a business school in Maine!

 Online MBA Programs in Maine

 1. University of Maine

 The University of Maine offers an AACSB-Accredited MBA program fully online.
 The school has been ranked by U.S. News & World Report as one of the top 200 public universities nationwide, and its MBA program is no exception to this.
 The program is taught by the same faculty members that teach its campus MBA with the goal of developing well-rounded and competent graduates.

 The Online MBA is 30 credits in length and built on the same curriculum as the Essential MBA.
 Prerequisite courses are required in subjects such as Microeconomics, Macroeconomics, and Statistics.
 Students can choose to pursue the degree 100% online or in a hybrid format with a mixture of campus classes.

 For admission and coursework information, please see above under “Campus MBA Programs – University of Maine”.